apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ### Changes to `S3ABlockOutputStream`

-We can avoid having to copy and past the `S3ABlockOutputStream` by having it take some input as a constructor parameter, say a `OutputUploadTracker` which will be called at appropriate points.
+To avoid having to copy and paste the `S3ABlockOutputStream` it has been modified to be constructed with a `PutTracker` class to managed the immediate/delayed completion of uploads.
+It will be called at appropriate points.

 * Initialization, returning a marker to indicate whether or not multipart upload is commence immediately.